syncfusion-content/blazor-docs/blazor/ai-assistview/templates.md

 ## Footer template

-You can use the `footerTemplate` tag directive to customize footer within the AI AssistView.
+You can use the `FooterTemplate` tag directive to customize footer within the AI AssistView.